 - Successful and safe emotional release

 As always, I’m happy to answer your questions about music therapy and how it might fit into your treatment!
-Feel free to contact me anytime.
+So feel free to contact me anytime.